Perspective | Landon Donovan has always seen the big picture. This week proved it again.

 His roundtable interviews at U.S. training camps were mandatory listening.

-Now as a first-year head coach, the 38-year-old demonstrated Wednesday that he still gets it.
+Now, as a first-year coach, the 38-year-old demonstrated Wednesday that he still gets it.

 In charge of the second-division San Diego Loyal, Donovan, for the second time in a week, was involved in a decision to sacrifice points in the USL Championship standings and a possible playoff berth by taking a stand and supporting his players.

 Donovan is not the first coach to take a stand; the NBA’s Steve Kerr and Gregg Popovich have been speaking about racial and social justice issues for years.
-They’ve joined their players in acts of protest and defiance.
+They have joined their players in acts of protest and defiance.
 But Donovan united with his players in sacrificing what all athletes work for in sports: winning.
 The cause was greater than the pursuit of points and playoffs.

 The latest episode occurred against Phoenix Rising.
-With a 3-1 lead, Donovan and his team walked off the field in protest after an opposing player, identified as Junior Flemmings, allegedly directed a homophobic slur at San Diego’s Collin Martin, an openly gay player.
-The incident is now under investigation.
+With a 3-1 lead, Donovan and his team walked off the field in protest after an opposing player, identified as Junior Flemmings, allegedly directed a homophobic slur at San Diego’s Collin Martin, a gay player.
+The incident is under investigation.

 What was striking was the way Donovan handled it.